jackYoung0915/anolis-cloud-kernel/Documentation/admin-guide/mm/transhuge.rst

 	Usually because failed to allocate some continuous swap space for the huge page.

+file_alloc
+	is incremented every time a file huge page is successfully allocated.

+file_fallback
+	is incremented if a file huge page is attempted to be allocated but fails and instead falls back to using small pages.

+file_fallback_charge
+	is incremented if a file huge page cannot be charged and instead falls back to using small pages even though the allocation was successful.

 split
 	is incremented every time a huge page is successfully split into smaller orders.
 This can happen for a variety of reasons but a